alnihill/risc-v-cpu/docs/ecalls.md

-The RV5 processor firmware currently supports a core subset of system calls originally supported by MARS and RARS, matching the calling conventions and call numbers of the [RARS Environment Calls specification](https://github.com/TheThirdOne/rars/wiki/Environment-Calls).
+The RV5 processor firmware supports a subset of the system calls supported by MARS and RARS, matching the calling conventions and call numbers of the [RARS Environment Calls specification](https://github.com/TheThirdOne/rars/wiki/Environment-Calls).

 They can be called by loading the call number into `a7`, any other arguments into `a0`-`a6`, and calling `ecall`.
-The following exits the program:
+For example, the following exits the program:

 ```assembly
 li a7, 10
 ecall
 ```

-Note: all registers besides the output are guaranteed not to change.
+System calls will not change anything but the output register, which is typically a0.

-All supported system calls are shown below.
+Currently supported system calls:

 | Name | Call Number (a7) | Description | Inputs | Outputs |
 | --- | --- | --- | --- | --- |